FuelLabs/sway/sway-lib-std/tests/README.md

 # Building & running the sway-lib-std tests

-As we currently don't have a CI job which runs these automatically, make sure tests are all passing before requesting a PR review or merging to master.

 ## Building test projects

 First, ensure we have the current version of `forc` installed.